billsix/programmingFromTheGroundUp/docs/source/intro.rst

 access and interaction between processes.
 For example, when you type, your typing goes through several programs before it hits your editor.
-First, the kernel is what handles your hardware, so it is the first to receive notice about the keypress.
+First, the kernel is what handles your hardware, so it is the first to receive notice about the key press.
 The keyboard sends in *scancodes* to the kernel, which then converts them to the actual letters, numbers, and symbols they represent.
-If you are using a windowing system (like Microsoft Windows or the X Window System), then the windowing system reads the keypress from the kernel, and delivers it to whatever program is currently in focus on the user's display.
+If you are using a windowing system (like Microsoft Windows or the X Window System), then the windowing system reads the key press from the kernel, and delivers it to whatever program is currently in focus on the user's display.

 ::